Saturday, June 9, 2018

 With every seed we plant (or don't) with every bite we eat (or can't), we are choosing a food system.
 Our food choices--if we have them--impact people, animals and the environment--from close to home and to far away.
 What does a just, equitable, sustainable and fair food system look, smell, and taste like?
 Who is included, who isn't and why?
 And most importantly, hear about some small steps that anyone can do to make big changes.

-Meave McAuliffe: Waste Not, Want Not: Fermenting & Preserving Food
+Meave McAuliffe & Ismail Samad: Waste Not, Want Not: Gleaning, Fermenting, & Preserving Food

-This workshop will demonstrate different methods of preservation and reveal how preserving can help reduce food waste in our communities.
+This workshop will demonstrate different methods of preservation and reveal how preserving and gleaning can help reduce food waste in our communities.
+Ismail will discuss the art of "gleaning" (collecting leftover crops from farmers' fields after they have been harvested for market) and his work creating secondary markets for post farmers market produce and unwanted seconds and/or "ugly" foods, habitually discarded within the many levels of the food chain.
 Pickling and fermenting are some of the oldest methods in preserving the bounty of spring and summer months into the long cold winters.
 We will be focusing on using imperfect, over-ripe, and over produced fruits and vegetables to make delicious fermented pickles and even beverages.
 By utilizing otherwise unsellable produce we are in turn supporting our local farmers and strengthening our communities.
 Also, fermented foods are incredible for our health!

 John “Doc” Willoughby: The Language of Food